-- 9.63 The Stevenage Cycle Strategy Action Plan recommends training and education as a way to encourage increased cycling across the town, to ensure that residents feel confident, and are capable of accessing the cycle network.
-This can include on-bike training to familiarise people with cycling, maintenance courses, and more specific initiatives such as education on cycle locks to help reduce theft. - 9.64 Engagement with schools and workplaces will be key in enabling this.
+- 6.48 The Stevenage Cycle Strategy Action Plan recommends training and education as a way to encourage increased cycling across the town, to ensure that residents feel confident, and are capable of accessing the cycle network.
+This can include on-bike training to familiarise people with cycling, maintenance courses, and more specific initiatives such as education on cycle locks to help reduce theft. - 6.49 Engagement with schools and workplaces will be key in enabling this.
 Cycle training in schools, particularly, can help make an important step change in terms of travel behaviour early on.
-HCC already lead on the Bikeability programme (www.bikeability.org.uk) within some primary schools, which is part subsidised by DFT.
+HCC already lead on the bikeability programme within some primary schools, which is part subsidised by DFT.
 Work should be undertaken to encourage the programme to be taken up in all schools.
-Stevenage Cycle Hub can also offer Bikeability courses to children that fall outside of the school offer. - 9.65 Public events can also help promote cycling and other forms of active transport.
-The Council will continue to support events such as the Stevenage Cycling Festival to promote changes in habits and attitudes for all residents, not just students and employees in the town.
+Stevenage Cycle Hub also has the ability to offer bike ability courses to children that fall outside of the school offer.

 Action Deadline Who?
-Potential funding sources Create/extend "offer" to schools, and advertise Sep 2020 SBC - Planning, Will require external bids for funding Advertise potential offer to schools Sep 2020 HCC Phased implementation Mar 2021 Fully operational Sep 2021
+Potential funding sources Create/extend "offer" to schools, Sep 2020 SBC - Planning, Will require external bids and advertise НСС for funding Advertise potential offer to Sep 2020

+schools

+Phased implementation Mar

+2021

+Fully operational Sep 2021